What we do

 Our Priorities

-We bring disabled jobseekers, providers and employers together to promote equality and diversity, network, pilot new services and move disabled people into work.
+We bring together the Experience Network, service providers and employers to promote equality and diversity, network, pilot new services and ultimately ensure that disabled people across Scotland have access to quality jobs with support to achieve success.

-Click on the links above to find information on our current programmes and projects, in particular the Apt Public Social Partnership (PSP), along with some of our previous projects.
+Click on the links to find information on our current programmes and projects, along with some of our previous projects.
 Here you will also find links to a wide range of programmes and services which support employers, and disabled people and people with long term conditions into work.